AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/force_coefficient.rst

 .. math::
    C_{fx} = \frac{Mx_{res1} - Mx_{res2}}{q A_{rep} Lx_{rep}}

-.. important:: Note that the net force coefficient has a direction attached to its definition.
-Its direction is the same as the resulting force direction.

 Like the other coefficients, we can apply statistical analysis to the net force coefficient.